Image without description

 2. No single stance is the right one: the CVF is explicitly about competing values, meaning each quadrant represents a legitimate way of operating.

-3. The absence of any one stance is a risk: not a preference, an actual gap — even if that gap is not immediately visible.
+3. The absence of any one stance is a risk: an actual gap, not a preference, even if that gap is not immediately visible.

 Let's see if this hypothesis holds.